Speech and helium speech (and very brief notes about the physics of the voice)

+Does helium change the pitch of the voice?
 This short document gives a very brief description of the source-filter model of voiced

 speech used.
 It

 uses this to explain some of the most noticeable features of helium speech, which it illustrates with sound files.
 See also the more complete Introduction to the physics of speech.

 vibration of the vocal folds in the larynx produces a varying air flow which may be treated as a periodic source (A).

 (A periodic signal is cyclic: its motion is reproduced after a time interval called its

 consequence is that its spectrum is made up of harmonics.
 Go to